 The designated teacher will know the names of all the looked after children in school and will have access to their relevant contact details including parents, carers and social worker.
-The designated teacher will also know about This Policy will be reviewed in 2024 any looked after children from other authorities who are attending the school.
+The designated teacher will also know about any looked after children from other authorities who are attending the school.
 It is important that the school indicates looked after children status appropriately in the school's information systems so that information is readily available as required.
 Information regarding looked after children will be stored securely.